 Q: Is it possible to automate scheduled Network Discovery scans?

-A: Yes, you have the capability to schedule Network Discovery scans to run automatically on a daily, weekly, or monthly basis.
+A: Yes, you can schedule Network Discovery scans to run on a daily, weekly, or monthly basis.

 Q: Is it feasible to establish multiple schedules for Network Discovery within a single day?